Top local movers for Denver to Bridgeport moves

 - Bridgeport is considered to be less safe than Denver with a score of 39.4 vs Denver’s 52.16.

-Other things to consider for your Denver vs. Bridgeport move
+Other things to consider for your Denver to Bridgeport move

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
 Make sure the moving company you use has a license before hiring.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Bridgeport.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Bridgeport without delay.
+You can select your official move date when completing the form.
+Start the process here.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.